Saccharin: Warning label addition and removal

 In 1958, the United States Congress amended the Food, Drugs, and Cosmetic Act of 1938 with the Delaney clause to mandate that the Food and Drug Administration not approve substances that "induce cancer in man, or, after tests, [are] found to induce cancer in animals."
 Studies in laboratory rats during the early 1970s linked saccharin with the development of bladder cancer in rodents.
 As a consequence, all food containing saccharin was labeled with a warning meeting the requirement of the Saccharin Study and Labeling Act of 1977.

 However, in 2000, the warning labels were removed because scientists learned that rodents, unlike humans, have a unique combination of high pH, high calcium phosphate, and high protein levels in their urine.
 One or more of the proteins that are more prevalent in male rats combine with calcium phosphate and saccharin to produce microcrystals that damage the lining of the bladder.
 Over time, the rat's bladder responds to this damage by overproducing cells to repair the damage, which leads to tumor formation.
 Since this does not occur in humans, there is no elevated risk of bladder cancer.

 The delisting of saccharin led to legislation repealing the warning label requirement for products containing saccharin.
-In 2001, the U.S. Food and Drug Administration and the state of California reversed their positions on saccharin, declaring it safe for consumption.
+In 2001, both the U.S. Food and Drug Administration and the state of California reversed their positions on saccharin, declaring it safe for consumption.
 The FDA's decision followed a 2000 determination by the U.S. Department of Health and Human Services' National Toxicology Program to remove saccharin from its list of carcinogens.

 The Environmental Protection Agency has officially removed saccharin and its salts from their list of hazardous constituents and commercial chemical products.
 In a release in December 2010, the EPA stated that saccharin is no longer considered a potential hazard to human health.